UU-cellbiology/bvv-playground/README.md

 There is a new slider marked "**γ**" that adjusts non-linear color/LUT mapping by introducing [gamma](https://en.wikipedia.org/wiki/Gamma_correction) correction (a power-law).

-In addition to color, one can also independently map intensity values to an opacity of voxel using "**α** range" (with a corresponding "**α γ**" gamma adjustment slider below).
+In addition to color, one can also independently adjust the mapping of intensity values to the opacity using "**α**" range slider (with a corresponding "**γ α**" gamma adjustment slider below).

-A new additional checkbox on the left is used to synchronize top pair of sliders (color/LUT) with the bottom pair (**α**), but not the other way around.
+A new additional checkbox on the left is used to synchronize top pair of sliders (color/LUT + **γ**) with the bottom pair (**α** + **γ α**), but not the other way around.
 It also synchronizes slider ranges.
 It is useful to keep it selected in the beginning, to see the volume, and later fine-tune the alpha values independently (unselected) for a better result.
 It is especially helpful in the volumetric rendering mode.

 ### Lookup tables (LUTs)